Dennis Barraco, DO, PhD

 General Medicine & Urgent Care

-My informative years were spent in Michigan.
+My formative years were spent in Michigan.
 Born, raised, and ultimately attended, taught, and completed neurological research at Michigan State University.
 During this important time I received a Bachelor Degree in Psychology, a Master Degree in Physiology, a Doctor of Philosophy Degree in Physiology, and most assuredly a Doctorate in Osteopathic Medicine.
 Doctors of osteopathic medicine (DOs) practice a “whole person” approach to health care.
 Instead of just treating specific symptoms I concentrate on treating the whole person.

 In 1985 I moved to Arizona were I worked mostly as an Emergency Physician and served as Medical Director.
 Over time I began to miss the connection established between the patient and primary care provider, so in January 2014 I began practicing Family Medicine at the Community Hospital Clinic in Wickenburg, Arizona.
 The majority of my patients are adults.
 I perform wellness examinations, bio-identical hormone therapy, gynecology, geriatric medicine, dermatological care, and minor surgical procedures.
 I am Board Certified in Anti-aging and Regenerative Medicine.